ababs17/GRP-16-15-Smart-Alarm-Clock-/README.md

 VIDEO- The following is a video link describing the whole process used in building the smart alarm clock and what was involved in each stage https://youtu.be/u8RWIH7fzf8

+HAS TO MAIN BRANCHES
+Arduino main - for the arduino code and json files Schematic - for the just the schematic diagram